 - The image can be cropped to remove interfering features near the edges, using the Crop borders button in the SFRreg setup window.

-Producing or Obtaining the Charts
+Obtaining the Charts

 Registration Mark charts can be purchased from the Imatest store in a variety of inkjet media (reflective and transmissive) (Other media will be available on request.)